MARISA KENNEDY IS

 A Diversity Editor expands the lens through which your story is told so that it includes the unique perspectives of the characters you've worked so hard to imagine and build throughout your script,

-Marisa also works as a Diversity Coordinator on the ground floor at various stages of production to ensure retention of creative authenticity surrounding diversity in the story.
+Marisa coordinates on the ground floor at various stages of production to ensure retention of creative authenticity surrounding diversity in the story.

-She also acts as a liaison between teams and networks, especially where BIPOC and team members from other underrepresented groups are concerned.
+She acts as a liaison between teams and networks, especially where artists and team members of the global majority are concerned.

-Problematic practices and culture negatively affect employees and clients as well
+Problematic practices negatively affect employees and clients as well as the product.

 MARISA OFFERS A VARIETY OF CONSULTING SERVICES.